mechano59/mechano59/README.md

 ### Absolutely thrilled to have you here!

-Hey there, I'm a frontend software engineer who's all about diving into the world of programming, tech, and sharing my experiences.
+I'm a software engineer who's all about diving into the world of programming, tech, and sharing my experiences.

 When it comes to my work, I'm all about the nitty-gritty details and pouring my heart into crafting things that have the power to make a difference.
 Now, that's what gets me out of bed in the morning!